4.5 CST Transfer and Final Review

 | Collaborate appropriately | Connect content instruction with specialists, families, or services when the prompt includes them |

-For example, an EAS answer might choose visuals and sentence frames for an English learner.
-A biology CST answer might use a labeled model, structured academic vocabulary, and a prediction-observation-explanation routine for the same access reason, but the content must be biology-specific.
-A mathematics CST answer might focus on place-value representation, error analysis, and multiple solution paths.
-A literacy CST answer might focus on phonological awareness, morphology, comprehension monitoring, or text evidence.
+For example, an EAS answer might pick visuals and sentence frames for an English learner.
+A Biology CST answer might use a labeled model, structured academic vocabulary, and a predict-observe-explain routine for the same access reason, but the content must be biology-specific.
+A mathematics CST answer might emphasize place-value representation, error analysis, and multiple solution paths.
+A literacy CST answer might target phonological awareness, morphology, comprehension monitoring, or text evidence.

 Official framework mapping

-Use the official framework as a study map, not as a document to skim once.
-Make a grid with each competency, each objective, your confidence level, and evidence that you practiced it.
-If the framework includes sample constructed-response directions or scoring guidance, use them to understand task expectations without memorizing sample wording.
+Treat the official framework as a study map, not a document to skim once.
+Build a grid with each competency, each objective, your confidence level, and evidence that you practiced it.
+If the framework includes sample constructed-response directions or scoring guidance, use them to understand task expectations without memorizing the sample wording.
+A useful mapping cycle:

 - Read one objective and translate it into student-facing skills.